ScottWhittaker/scottwhittaker.net.sveltekit/src/routes/posts/html-media-element-ready-state.md

 I can never recall the `readyState` property of the `HTMLMediaElement` when I need it so here it is as defined by MDN, hopefully it will remain in the brain a little longer now that I have copied it here.

-> The HTMLMediaElement.readyState property indicates the readiness state of the media. <cite>[MDN HTMLMediaElement.readyState](https://developer.mozilla.org/en-US/docs/Web/API/HTMLMediaElement/readyState)</cite>
+> The HTMLMediaElement.readyState property indicates the readiness state of the media. <cite><a href="https://developer.mozilla.org/en-US/docs/Web/API/HTMLMediaElement/readyState">MDN HTMLMediaElement.readyState</a></cite>

 <div style="overflow-x: auto;">